QuintinSheridan/GradebookAPI/README.md

 # qtry2
 This github repoo hosts a project to act as the backend for an online gradebook platform.
 The data is currently hosted as a sqlite database.
-Here is a breakdown of the files in the repo:

 ## Files